CBIIT/datasync-task-runner/README.md

 ### sync-halo-images.yaml

 This is a CloudFormation template for a serverless application which executes a DataSync task on a daily basis.
 Each task execution is configured to copy a folder (/YYYY-MM-DD) generated during the previous day.
-Notifications are delivered upon task execution status changes (eg: FAILURE or SUCCESS events).
+Notifications are delivered upon task execution status changes (eg: ERROR or SUCCESS events).

 To create the application's stack, provide the following parameters:
 - **SourceLocationId** - A DataSync source location from which files will be copied